kevinsawade/start-science-here/docs/source/linux_tutorial_00.rst

    $ pwd
    /home/jovyan

-The ``cd`` command without anything will bring you back to your home directoy.
+The ``cd`` command without any option will bring you back to your home directoy.

 Autocomplete